pryrt/CAD-Mesh3D/README.md

 # TODO

 - Input from STL
-- Move `outputStl()` to a separate module (for easy plug-and-play)

-    ⇒ 2018-Sep-12: realized that once it's pluggable in a separate module, the windows-bug is the only reason to not use [CAD::Format::STL](https://metacpan.org/pod/CAD::Format::STL) for the backend (I've patched my copy, and will be attempting contact with the maintainer).
-This would also apply to "Input from STL"

 - Plug-and-Play
     - enableFormat( _Format_ )
     - enableFormat( _Format_ => _module_, _inputFunc_, _outputFunc_ )